radar/guides/rubygems-org-api.md

 ### GET - `/api/v1/downloads/[GEM NAME]-[GEM VERSION].(json|xml|yaml)`

-Returns an object containing the total number of downloads for a paritcular gem as well as the total number of downloads for the specified version.
+Returns an object containing the total number of downloads for a particular gem as well as the total number of downloads for the specified version.

     $ curl https://rubygems.org/api/v1/downloads/rails_admin-0.0.0.json